 If despite your best efforts, the option still does not appear, you should contact the carrier’s customer service for additional help.

-Turn on Wifi Calling Samsung S20
+Turn on Wifi Calling the Samsung Phones

 Step 1: Access the settings on your phone.